screwdriver-cd/data-schema/README.md

 ### Methodology

-Each model contains seven (8) schemas:
+Each model contains eight (8) schemas:
  - `base` - List of all available fields in the model
  - `allKeys` - List of all fields in the model
  - `get` - Expected return values from a GET request against this resource